Dyson V11 Outsize Review

 Even with the cleaning head, it ran up to 85 minutes in eco mode.
 It has usable power and agitation on carpet, as seen in the cleaning test results.

-In boost mode, it still ran further than the Torque Drive at 12 minutes, which equates to 24 minutes if you have the extra battery.
+In boost mode, it still ran longer than the Torque Drive at 12 minutes, which equates to 24 minutes with the extra battery.

 How noisy is the V11 Outsize?